frameable/aviary.sh/README.md

 ***
 ###

 Minimal distributed configuration management in bash.
-Tiny alternative to chef / puppet / etc.  Made with :heart: by the friendly folks at https://team.video
+Tiny alternative to ansible / chef / puppet / etc.  Made with :heart: by the friendly folks at https://team.video

 ```
 $ sudo av apply